 For this type of images, I always use only one focus point or manual focus.

 Generally, I work with full manual mode and don’t rely on the light metering of my camera.
-A set something and I check if works and the readjust my settings.
-The histogram is my friend in this phase and I try to expose to the right (ETTR).
+A set something and I check if works and then readjust my settings.
+The histogram is my friend in this phase and I try to expose it to the right (ETTR).

 Camera settings for moving subjects